by Elizabeth de Barros

 Our children are dying.
 Tender lambs.
-Innocents are being taken out by deranged, cold-blooded murderers on an otherwise sunny day.
-Media bears the responsibility of getting the facts straight before it’s news, but tragedy of such proportions demands answers beyond gathered data.
+Young innocents are being taken out by deranged, cold-blooded murderers on an otherwise sunny day.
+Media bears the responsibility of getting the facts straight before it becomes breaking news, but tragedy of such proportions demands answers beyond the necessary gathered analytical data.
 Names and numbers are helpful, but they do not heal.

 Therein lies the burden to understand why.

 It’s reasonable to ask why.
-It’s unconscionable not to.
-Meantime, the sensitive strong offer much-needed calm and hugs of consolation while opportunists aim hard at their targets to further their agenda.
+Unconscionable not to.
+Meantime, the sensitive strong offer much-needed calm with their words and hugs of consolation while opportunists aim hard at strategic targets to further their agenda.
 But we are post-debate.
 Guns or no guns, beds are empty tonight.
-Photos are all that’s left, and cherished memories have a way of haunting still.
-But they’ll have to do.
-They don’t, though.
+Photos are all that’s left, and cherished memories will always have a way of haunting.
+They’ll have to do, but they don’t.
 Death is not a friend.
 It’s the last enemy.

 The times call for something greater to be done.
-Silence and reflection is a place to start.
-May it lead to groans of deep repentance and a return to the ancient paths where one learns to bow the knee and, once there, bows lower still.
+Silence and reflection is an appropriate place to start.
+May it lead to groans.
+Let the heaving of deep repentance begin and a return to the ancient paths where one learns to bow the knee and, once there, bows lower still.

-The children are dying.
+Children are dying.
 They’ve been dying a long time, long before yesterday’s shedding of blood.
-It’s been running upon the pelvic floors of millions of women and the gloved hands of the salaried few.
-Smokestacks testify to their evil deeds; conscientious men and women rally to expose them.
-And God has heard the screams of both while men faint for what is coming upon the earth.
+For decades, blood has run freely upon the pelvic floors of millions of women, trickling down the gloved hands of the salaried few.
+Smokestacks testify to their evil deeds.
+Outraged, the conscientious rally to expose them.
+God has heard the screams of both while men faint for what judgment is coming upon the earth.
 The sirens have been sounding for a long time.
 Rebellion.
 Disorder.
 Disregard for Divine authority.
 We are now post-alarm.
 The deaf do not hear the message: the life of the flesh is in the blood.

 But for those who have ears, so can be heard Malachi’s prophetic cry: